If you’re wondering what are the best meats for fondue, this article is for you.

 Delicate seafood cooks better in a broth while fish can be prepared in either.
 Serve with green salad and citrus for clearing your palate.
 If you opt for fish, follow the next steps.

-First and foremost, make sure that your fish isn’t spoiled, especially if you want to utilize a fish that’s not fresh.
+First and foremost, check for any spoiled sign of your fish or seafood, especially if you want to use non-fresh ones.
 Check the sell-by date, look, and smell of the fish.

 Slice the fish fillet into 1/4-inch strips.
 If you opt for seafood, clean it thoroughly.
 Heat your broth to 212 degrees Fahrenheit.
 Place your fish on a fondue skewer or fork.